 The work-from-home order precipitated a scramble to figure out how to make remote mental health therapy work.
 Teletherapy had never been supported by insurance companies, but there were no other options.
 Fortunately, they managed to get everything ready really fast.
 Consent forms were overhauled.
 Schedules were set.
 Within a month the company was back to staff meetings.
 Initially, about half of Mo’s caseload went to video or phone meetings.
 In the months since, though, Mo’s schedule has been filling up again.
 The majority of the therapy is still done remotely, but some clients have returned to face-to-face sessions, and there has also been an uptick in new clients who have had a lot of time over the pandemic to ponder personal issues.

 The pandemic has impacted Mo’s clients.
-The clients seeking help now are spending more time discussing their anxiety and how to manage their anxiety about society than they had before.
+The clients seeking help now are spending more time discussing their mental health and how to manage their anxiety about society than they had before.
 The focus on their clients’ anxiety was also quite different than what Mo had expected.
 Instead of being anxious about getting sick, Mo’s clients, being younger, feared that they would get others sick.
 They worried that they might kill someone if they got sick – not just hurt.
 There was a huge escalation in their feeling of being responsible for the public’s safety, and they had to cope with the fact that others weren’t seeing it with the same seriousness.

 Added to this was this pervasive feeling of isolation, which has affected everyone.
 In the beginning, everyone was thinking that they needed to be productive, like baking bread or getting fit, and not thinking that they needed anybody else.
 But with weeks and months passing by, isolation has taken its toll.
 The extroverts used to go out into the community and do things.
 This interaction was their coping mechanism.
 Now, they can’t.
 Those who worked outside forgot how much daily interaction came with normal jobs.
 When the jobs moved into their homes, they realized how much they missed those interactions.
 Even the introverts, who say they don’t need anyone, are feeling they need some type of connection.
 They’re seeing their friends drop away.